nemild/hack-the-media/conservative-media-guide.md

 - Health issues related to modern technologies, modern medicine, food and polution (including weather modification)

   _Human health, brainpower and consciousness are under pressure by modern technologies, environmental pollution, bad healthcare, insidious pharmaceuticals and the programming of society itself depending on marketing strategies.
 It becomes harder and harder each day to separate facts from fiction, to feel healthy and to know thou self._
+C-P Müller - the loss of fantasy

   - (scientific research on wifi, g4 and g5 radiation) - possibly causing cancer as stated by among others. the european commission
   - scientific research on comparative radiation, waves and frequencies that break down the resistance system